wyleyr/org-citeproc/README.markdown

 ## Input

-The input is a JSON array of citations.
+The input is a JSON citation data object.
-A citation is a JSON array of cites.
+A citation data object contains a JSON array of cites.
 A cite is a JSON object describing one source.
 Fields can include:

 - `id` (string)